992. Cities and roads

 g[i][j] = g[j][i] = 1

-The number of edges in the graph equals to the number of ones in the adjacency matrix divided by 2.
+The number of edges in the graph equals the number of ones in the adjacency matrix divided by 2.

 Example